Home vs hospital: Where should you recover post-surgery?

 Mark Fitzgibbon, nib Chief Executive Officer, said the study’s findings demonstrated the need for increased transparency around cost and medical efficacy to help consumers make more informed choices about their health care.

-Mr Fitzgibbon said that the health fund didn't believe in customers being treated in hospital where there was no evidence of a clinical benefit of hospitalisation over home-based or community-based care.
+Mr Fitzgibbon said that the health fund didn't believe in members being treated in hospital where there was no evidence of a clinical benefit of hospitalisation over home-based or community-based care.